 Teach your dog to give you eye contact.
 Hold a treat to your forehead or by your eye and ask your dog to look at you.
 Gradually fade the food to use a hand signal and a verbal command to ask your dog to look at you.
 Not only does this basic behavior help you get your dog’s attention when he is distracted, but eye contact also triggers a release of oxytocin in both you and your dog.
 Oxytocin is the hormone for attachment between parent and child.
 Scientists call these “eye hugs.”

 Switch Up Your Dog Walking Routine

 If you really want to make sure you have your dog’s undivided attention, now and again you should switch up your routine.
 An easy way to do this is by changing the route you typically take when you walk your dog.
 You can start off by going in a different direction or making a left when you normally take a right, but can also try somewhere completely new to challenge her even more.

-Exposing your dog to new sights, smells and sounds will throw her for a loop, so you want to make sure that she is paying attention to you and following your lead.
+Exposing your dog to new sights, smells and sounds will throw them for a loop, so you want to make sure that they are paying attention to you and following your lead.
 Make sure before exposing your dog to a new walking environment that it’s safe for both of you.

 Hot & Cold Game